 The film goes up and after a couple of seconds pause, you need to start talking:

 There are bilateral basal interstitial lines that extend to the pleural surface - these are Kerley B lines.
 There is slight asymmetry of the breast shadows and metallic clips in the right axilla.
 Features are consistent with previous breast carcinoma and lymphangitis carcinomatosis.

 I would compare this with previous films and confirm the presumed diagnosis of treated breast carcinoma.
-The bone appear normal and there is no evidence of a pericardial effusion (both of which may occur with metastatic breast carcinoma).
+The bone appears normal and there is no evidence of a pericardial effusion (both of which may occur with metastatic breast carcinoma).

 While there are many causes of septal lines, consider a shorter differential in the examination:

 - remember to mention the other signs of pulmonary oedema where they exist: alveolar oedema, pleural effusion, cardiomegaly

 - discussion of interstitial lung patterns is fraught with difficulty so prepare well